voyager1winterberry/cse372-01srs/srsV3-0.md

 <br>

 ## 1.2 Scope <a name="1.2-scope" />
-The scope outlines what will and will not be included in the project.
+The scope of the myJym system will be to produce the myJym application for iOS, Android, and web.
+This will include everything listed in the products to be produced, what the software will do, and included core features sections.

 <br>

 ### 1.2.1 Products to be Produced <a name="1.2.1-proucts-to-be-produced" />
-The products to be produced is all the main programs that will be needed to make the product work.
-The myJym app will utilize:
+The products that the myJym app will utilize:
 - server
 - database
 - mobile myJym app